nevinera/traverse/primary-skills/fists/rank1.md

 - Melee
 - Play when: attacked by a unit in Melee range

-Perform a 2pb+1 attack against that unit.
-For each damage dealt, gain one defense die against his attack.
+Perform a 2pb+2 attack against that unit.
+For each hit, gain one defense die against his attack.

 #### Drunken Boxer (x1)